the-anylogic-company/AnyLogic-Pypeline/README.md

   * You can (and should) build models in the AnyLogic GUI exactly as before, making full use of AnyLogic's extensive native capabilities
 * Pypeline will also add some computational overhead to your model and therefore may not be the best option if computational efficiency is a priority in your models

+## Contributing
+Please feel free to contribute to Pypeline!
+For this purpose, pull requests are used - if you're not familiar with how to do this, consult GitHub Help for more information.

+Any questions, issues, bug reports, or feature requests should be made on the "Issues" tab.